alexandremahdhaoui/di/README.md

 Immutability:
 - Add a "Dirty" field to the di.Value[T].
 This information will be used to mark if a Value can possibly be mutated.
   - E.g.: if container is in immature state (not built), the returned values will be marked as Dirty.
-  - Therefore, users can creates checks on the Value.
+  - Therefore, users can create checks on the Value.
 - Also, when a Value is taken from a Container, the Container or func returning the Value can mark the Value as "immutable" and prevent users from calling `Value.Ptr()`.
 - Deep copy with DI: